nvie/decoders/docs/api.md

 [&lt;&gt;](https://github.com/nvie/decoders/blob/main/src/core/composition.js 'Source')<br />

 Given a decoder for _T_ and another one for <i>V</i>-given-a-<i>T</i>.
-Will first decode the input using the first decoder, and _if okay_, pass the result on to the second decoder.
+Will first decode the input using the first decoder, and _if accepted_, pass the result on to the second decoder.
 The second decoder will thus be able to make more assumptions about its input value, i.e. it can know what type the input value is (`T` instead of `unknown`).